dealerexpress/brandl-mobility-app-loader/README.md

 -----
 ### Step 2
-Place the following script loader on any page containing links links/buttons for the financing application.  *You may place this in an include file such as your footer allowing use on any page of your site.*
+Place the following script loader on any page containing links/buttons for the financing application.  *You may place this in an include file such as your footer, allowing use on any page of your site.*
 ```html
 <script src="https://storage.googleapis.com/dx-cdn-public/dx-shared/browser-scripts/brandl-mobility-app-loader/v1/bundle.min.js"></script>